+35725368683

 In September 2019, Minister of Foreign Affairs Nikos Christodoulides announced that Cyprus had started the process of joining and getting Schengen membership.
 All EU member states are required to apply (in case they wish to join) so that the evaluation process can start.

-States must meet a number of requirements, but Cyprus is meeting them.
+States must meet several requirements, but Cyprus is meeting them.
 In November, experts with the EU assessed whether Cyprus could protect travellers' personal information.
 They concluded that the country could.

 The country now must show that it can maintain border integrity and security.
 This is especially important because Cyprus is an island.
 Cypriots cannot pool resources with others to protect the border.